lyp1noff/hiit-cw/README.md

 ### Prompts to develop message box
-A sequence of prompts did not help me almost at all, so I found solution by myself:
+A sequence of prompts did help me a bit, I found solution by myself:

 >  web app html+css+js. template for alert box